New Push For EU-South America Trade Deal Despite French Fury - UrduPoint

 "They must succeed more quickly and they must also be less dependent on individual member states," he said, in what appeared to be a dig at France.

-In Brussels, meanwhile, the EU's designated top diplomat Kaja Kallas voiced support for the deal with Mercosur during her confirmation hearing on Tuesday, warning that unless the bloc goes ahead "this void will be really filled by China".
+In Brussels, meanwhile, the EU's designated top diplomat Kaja Kallas voiced support for the Mercosur deal during her confirmation hearing this week, warning that unless the bloc goes ahead "this void will be really filled by China".

 Recent Stories